Skip to content

 Research

-describe what you see in this image Photo courtesy of Maker Camp
+describe what you see in this image Photo from of Maker Camp

 In this exploration, I am researching the emerging field of skin electronics — wearable systems that integrate sensors, conductive materials, or interfaces directly onto or near the surface of the skin.
 Unlike traditional wearables that are attached to garments or accessories, skin electronics function closer to the body, enabling new approaches to monitoring movement, touch, temperature, bio-signals, and interactive communication through flexible and lightweight materials.